Correspondence Analysis and Multiple Correspondence Analysis, and Mediation Analysis

 Mediation Analysis using psych::mediation

-Below is an example data set we can examine mediation.
+Below are two example data sets we can use to examine mediation.
 Here, using standard terminology, y is the outcome (accident rate), X is the predictor (age), and M is the mediator variable (experience).
+By design, in the first set, Y only depends ot X via M. In the second (Data2), M and Y depend on X independent of one another.

 set.seed(1234)